.slice()

 array.slice(start, end);

-• start: The start index of the slice to be returned (optional)
+• array: The name of the array to be sliced.

 const weekDays = [